-As a homeowner in Wilmington, it can feel impossible to sell your house with liens or tax problems.
+As a homeowner in Eastern, it can feel impossible to sell your house with liens or tax problems.
 If you don’t have the cash to pay off the debt, you could be stuck with the property for much longer than you would like, driving you even further into debt.
 In the post, you will learn more about property liens along what you can do to sell your house no matter what you are up against.

 What Is A Lien?